Buddhism 101: Timeless Wisdom for a Modern Life

 -

-The way to end suffering is through the Eightfold Path (right action, right speech, right mindfulness, etc.).
+The way to end suffering is through the Eightfold Path: right action, right speech, right mindfulness, right livelihood, and more.

 -